How many types of salt are there?

 Kosher salt

 Kosher salt has a flaky, coarse structure that helps draw out the blood from the surface of the meat.
 The salt does not go through an iodizing process and normally does not go through the process of having anti-caking agents added.
+This salt is favored by chefs for its texture and ability to dissolve quickly.

 Sea salt